endlesspint8/endlesspint8.github.io/testing/index.md

   </li>
   <li>Low energy.
     <ul>
       <li>This one's a real bitch, especially the older I get.
-Which is _every damn day_.
+Which is <i>every damn day</i>.
 It is tough to keep going after a long day at the office and maybe a trip to the gym.
 You want to spend time with family, friends, pets, or sometimes just yourself doing nothing at all.
 Believe it or not 20-year olds reading this, there is a time fast approaching when "going out" will be the least appealing option when considering what to do with your free time.
 Just imagine how much enthusiasm you can muster when what used to pass for having a good time has tipped over the other side of the cost-benefit fence.</li>
     </ul>
   </li>
   <li>Not knowing where to start.
     <ul>
-      <li>In what might seem as a direct contradition to the first point, there have been times when I had _too many_ ~~great~~ pretty decent ideas about what analyses or visualizations to pursue.
+      <li>In what might seem as a direct contradition to the first point, there have been times when I had <i>too many</i> <strike>great</strike> pretty decent ideas about what analyses or visualizations to pursue.
 In these instances it was not uncommon to feel one of two things: a) overwhelmed by the options; & b) intoxicated (pun intended) by the opportunities, getting excited by brainstorming and allowing my imagination to run wild but having nothing tangible to show for it.</li>
     </ul>
   </li>
 </ol>